Just Simple Americans Who Worked Hard And Are Now Enjoying

 Pinky also left us in 2008 after years of fighting sicknesses

-At one time we had six babies but they, like us, grow older every day.
+At one time we had six babies but they, like us, they grew older every day.

 We recently lost three of the babies to old age.
 These little guys were senior citizens just like us!
 Our last baby, Little Flower, was nineteen when she passed in our arms!
 It was heartbreaking.